 Reviewed by Betsy Connor Bowen

 Wonderful description of the evolution of Ruth Bader Ginsburg and Sandra Day O'Connor both as young women growing up, and then as young lawyers confronting restrictions on women.
 The book then elaborates on how various supreme court decisions have slowly nudged the country into accepting wider roles for both women and men.
+Well worth reading and pertinent to current events unfolding in real time.

 Reviewed by Judy Danielson